Measure-theoretic metric mean dimension

-The work was supported by the National Natural Science Foundation of China (Nos.12071222 and 11971236).
+~~~~We sincerely thank the anonymous referee for abundant valuable comments and insightful suggestions that greatly improved the quality of the paper.
+The second and third authors were supported by the National Natural Science Foundation of China (Nos.12071222 and 11971236).
 The work was also funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions.
-We would like to express our gratitude to Tianyuan Mathematical Center in Southwest China(No.11826102), Sichuan University and Southwest Jiaotong University for their support and hospitality.
+We also would like to express our gratitude to Tianyuan Mathematical Center in Southwest China(No.11826102), Sichuan University and Southwest Jiaotong University for their support and hospitality.